Rossman360/journal/readme.md

 smacking a hammer so timidly.
 I really hope it was the teenager.
 Once my alarm went off, I got up, made coffee, chatted with Erica, played Wordle (Azure in two,) browsed discord and wrote in my journal.

+. . .

+Kev and I drove to Starbucks and then Scott's house, where we worked on Ordinary Guy and a Calypso-type idea.
+It was very fun to play and hang as a three-piece.
+I came home, made some spaghetti, and then rode with Kev and Alyse to Charlie's house where we had a final rehearsal in the backyard with Jackson.
+There was Guinness, frozen mimosas, very strong margaritas in a can.
+I came home at 10:30 and went promptly to bed.

+	-IX.XXX.-

+I woke a little before 8, made some coffee, moved my drums out to the porch, played Wordle and waited for Jackson.
+We rode together and chatted all the way to Red Oak, which was indeed massive and swamped with people.
+I ate a brat, drank a bunch of bachs and played a loud and fun set.
+I was tired on the way home.
+Jackson still did a lot of talking.
+I ate a bag of jalapino cheddar Cheetos, a slice of sausage gas station pizza, a carton of grapes and a coffee.
+I was home by 8:45.
+Erica was out and I went straight to bed.

+	-X.I-

+I think I had had weird dreams with Cait; I woke up thinking about her and feeling lonely.
+I swiped on Bumble, found the literal girl of my dreams, and then accidentally swiped left while trying to look at her Instagram.
+It seemed like she was friends with Lizzy Ross, so I spent a while trying to find her through both of her social media accounts.
+I couldn't remember her name, only that she went to UNC and was from Pittsboro.
+I fell back asleep and awoke feeling refreshed, not bothered by either inconvenience.

+My tentative plans were to go to Walgreens for the sake of adding cash to my PayPal, and then Aldi, but I didn't want to do anything.
+I thought about just going to Ingles but decided against it.
+I fell back asleep, and then woke to the notion that I was starting to have weird dreams again.
+I was starting to feel as annoyed as before.
+My phone buzzed saying I had a message from Lyndsay on Bumble.
+When I opened it, it was from Lyndsay Pruett.
+We came to the conclusion that we would like to hang out with each other whenever she got home from tour.

+I walked down to Cascade to watch Krave Amiko.
+They were stylistically a little dated and definitely over- performative, but also crushing it most of the time.
+I drank a Guinness and felt readyish to leave.
+I wanted to see what the next band was about, as well, so I was feeling indecisive.
+I went into the bar for another drink, and then, after a couple minutes, decided I would leave.
+I was standing around talking to Pam when she offered to give me a brat for free, so I sat and ate that with her, and then wandered to the back again to see what the music was like.
+Acklen Walker was rapping my feelings, and a tall skinny shaved-headed drummer was playing just what I would have played.

+Once he did an all-singing song, however, I decided to walk up the hill.
+My exchange with Lyndsay got increasingly flirty.
+I went home, put on more clothes, brushed my teeth and drove Erica's truck to South Slope.
+We checked out the new Tiki Easy in the back of Hi-wire and were underwhelmed, so we decided to go next door to Ben's Tune up, where we had heard the sound of reggae.
+We had two drinks there (her Old Crow and me Dominga,) and then kissed in the parking lot.
+She was going home because she had to teach from noon to five, then play a gig with Cynthia.
+I drove home and laid in bed.
+She texted first, and we eventually said goodnight.

+	-X.II-

+I woke, played Wordle, walked to Battle Cat, had an Americano, went to SECU downtown, then to the Asheville Club for a Guinness.
+I meditated in the park for a few minutes and then walked back to the West Side.
+I saw Scott's car parked near Battle Cat and correctly assumed he was there.
+He was outside talking to Greg about their upcoming Double Crown show.
+I said hello to both of them and then went to Ingles where I bought soy ramen x2, a big pack of super thick-cut bologna, some arugula, a can of pineapple slices and a bottle of muscadine grape juice for $13.56.
+I went home, made food, made coffee, smoked weed with Erica and spaced out while she talked about Cornhole, Frank's bone cancer, robins, squirrels, flutes, chipmunks, Emacs, QMK userspaces, key combos, getting rid of stuff, Francis living with Drew, how shady Retrocade is and more.
+I eventually had to come upstairs for some quiet time and to write in my journal.